inuitwallet/ALPv2-Ansible/README.md

 ##Usage
 Copy the `install.sh` script to your machine and run it with
 `sh install.sh`
+Answer the questions and Ansibel will do the rest.

+##Explanation

 `install.sh` will add the latest Ansible apt repository and then install git and Ansible 2.0.
 This first step is required as only version 1.5 is available in the